Karhunen-Lo\`eve expansion of Random Measures: Introduction

-We set up some notation.
-We denote $\mathbf{1}_{A}$ the indicator function of the set $A$.
-The symbol $\| \cdot \|_{\infty}$ denotes the supremum norm, and it is used for real functions. $\DRd$ denotes the space of (real) smooth compactly supported test-functions over $\Rd$ typically used in Distribution Theory.
-The abbreviation LDCT and CSI stand for Lebesgue Dominated Convergence Theorem and Cauchy-Schwarz Inequality, respectively.
-All the random variables considered in this work are supposed to be defined over the same probability space $\OmegaAP$ and to have zero mean, without loss of generality.
+\textbf{Notations and conventions.} $\mathbf{1}_{A}$ denotes the indicator function of the set $A$. $\| \cdot \|_{\infty}$ denotes the supremum norm. $\DRd$ denotes the space of (real) smooth compactly supported test-functions over $\Rd$ typically used in Distribution Theory.
+The Lebesgue measure over $\Rd$ is denoted $\ell^{\otimes d}$.
+All random variables are supposed to be defined over a common probability space $\OmegaAP$.
 A stochastic process is understood as a family of random variables indexed by an arbitrary non-empty set.
-We basically work with \textit{second-order properties}, proper of mean-square analysis.
-Hence, we do not make direct suppositions of the regularity of the trajectories of the processes used.
-The most part of results we use, particularly the definition of stochastic integrals, are always considering limits in a mean-square sense.
-We do not precise the laws of the random variables involved (the Gaussian case is a particular one).
+We do not make precise the laws of the random variables involved (the Gaussian case is a particular one which can be used as a reference example).
+Equality between random variables is always understood in an a.s. sense, and equality between stochastic processes is understood as one being a modification of the other.